tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## Snyk

-Scans GitHub , GitLab and Bitbucket repositories package dependency vulnerabilities from Snyk .
+The Snyk plug-in scans GitHub , GitLab and Bitbucket repositories package dependency vulnerabilities from Snyk .
 Works on top of existing GiHub , GitLab or Bitbucket integraions.

 ---